yatriks/foundation-jekyll/_interviews/jarrett-and-jon-key.md

 - "Art"
 - "Allyship"
 - "Empowerment"
-doubleton-title: "Jon and Jarrett Key"
+doubleton-title: "Jarrett and Jon Key"
 ---

 **Can you each tell me a little bit about yourself?**